tektutor/chef-sep-2021/Day4/README.md

 ### Databag
 - is a way one or more cookbooks can access global data
 - if required the data stored in data bag can be encrypted and accessed securely from cookbooks
-- data bags are stored in Chef Infra Server as opposed to credential files stored in GitHub(insecure)
+- data bags are stored in Chef Infra Server as opposed to credential files stored in plain text @ GitHub(insecure)

 #### Creating a data bag
 ```